Isaiah Kacyvenski: Professional career

-Seattle Seahawks

 Kacyvenski played six-plus seasons with the Seattle Seahawks recording 267 tackles in 90 games and was elected as the Special Teams Captain 3 years in a row.
 In 2002, Isaiah earned the starting job at Middle Linebacker, after battling for the position with Orlando Huff.
 In 2005, Kacyvenski was Special Teams Captain of the Seattle Seahawks and helped lead the team to Super Bowl XL, which was played in Detroit, Michigan.
 He was released by the team on September 30, 2006.

-St. Louis Rams

 Kacyvenski signed a one-year contract with the St. Louis Rams on October 3, 2006, and played in ten games for them during the remainder of the 2006 season after suffering 2 concussions 3 weeks apart.

-Oakland Raiders

 An unrestricted free agent in the 2007 offseason, Kacyvenski signed a one-year contract with the Oakland Raiders on July 11.
 He was placed on season-ending injured reserve on August 7 and released with an injury settlement a week later after undergoing microfracture surgery on his leg.